salfter/MinerSwitcher/README.md

 patch -p0 <ProfitLib-path-fix.patch
 ```

+For python-nmap and python-pushover, you can either use your distro's
+provided packages (if available) or you can use pip to fetch and install.

 The ProfitLib configuration needs to be copied from
 ./ProfitLib/profit_config_example.json to ./profit_config.json and edited
 appropriately.
 In addition to Cryptsy API credentials, you will need RPC